SuperDevTop/Quran-Reading/README.md

 1. Dissonance settings

-1) Coppy AudioPluginInterface.h from Assets/Plugins and add it to your XCode project.
+a.
+Coppy AudioPluginInterface.h from Assets/Plugins and add it to your XCode project.

-2) add #import "AudioPluginInterface.h"; to UnityAppController.mm in XCode.
+b. add #import "AudioPluginInterface.h"; to UnityAppController.mm in XCode.

-3) Find the preStartUnity method and add the line UnityRegisterAudioPlugin(&UnityGetAudioEffectDefinitions);
+c.
+Find the preStartUnity method and add the line UnityRegisterAudioPlugin(&UnityGetAudioEffectDefinitions);